 If you have high cholesterol levels, it’s important to get them under control as they can increase your risk of chronic inflammation.

 Researchers call inflammation LDL “bad” cholesterol’s “partner in crime” when it comes to things like heart disease.
 Without inflammation, high cholesterol wouldn’t be nearly as dangerous as it is.

 Scientists have found that when cholesterol gets into the arteries, it triggers the body’s immune response.
 The immune system sees it as causing an injury, and so it starts the inflammatory process.

-Unfortunately, the presence of inflammation actually speeds up the accumulation of cholesterol in the arteries, leading to artery narrowing and stiffness.
-Over time, the cholesterol buildup hardens into a plaque, which increases the risk of blood clots, heart attack, and stroke.
+Unfortunately, the presence of inflammation speeds up the accumulation of cholesterol in the arteries, leading to artery narrowing and stiffness.
+In time, the cholesterol buildup hardens into a plaque, which increases the risk of blood clots, heart attack and stroke.